vadimdemedes/reconciled/readme.md

 ### reconciled(config)

-Create a reconciler with the specified config.
+Create a reconciler with the specified config for your custom renderering.
 Returns a [reconciler](#reconciler) object.

 #### config